RedisLabs/redislabs-docs/content/platforms/kubernetes/cluster-recovery.md

     watch "kubectl describe rec | grep State"
     ```

-1. To recover the cluster data, for any cluster pod run:
+1. To recover the cluster data, once the cluster is in Running state, for any cluster pod run:

     ```src
     kubeclt exec -it <pod-name> rladmin recover all